-Alejandro González Iñárritu is a happy man--a little tired, perhaps, as he flew to Colorado from the Venice Film Festival, where "Birdman" earned raves, to introduce the North American premiere Saturday at the Telluride Film Festival, which he described as a "Disneyland for adults," a "heaven" for cinephiles.
-He laughed as he shot the film for the first time in his life, he added, describing the process as "a joy.
+Alejandro González Iñárritu is a happy man.
+Since "Birdman" earned raves on the festival circuit, it's doing well at the box office, too.
+He laughed as he shot the film for the first time in his life, he says, describing the process as "a joy.
 Michael Keaton got naked spiritually and physically."

-Telluride proved that this radical departure, intended as an experimental art film, is both brilliant and devisive, dark and exhilarating, hilarious and entertaining.
-It may not be hugely commercial, but it will be a must-see for film geeks and Academy voters alike, and will earn multiple Oscar nominations, including Best Picture.
-Actors should support the film with nominations for Michael Keaton and Edward Norton for Best Actor and Supporting Actor, respectively.
+This radical departure, intended as an experimental art film, is both brilliant and devisive, dark and exhilarating, hilarious and entertaining.
+It's a must-see for film geeks and Academy voters alike, and will earn multiple Oscar nominations, including Best Picture.
+Actors should support the film with nominations for Indie Spirit nominees Michael Keaton, Edward Norton and Emma Stone, for Best Actor, Supporting Actor and Actress, respectively.

 We start out talking on video (below), and then turn to audio (Q & A below).

 This movie was not easy to get made, the director reminds, given the logistical and aesthetic risk of shooting in a radical new way via a series of long single takes--giving the illusion of a film that is one continuous shot.
-Finally Fox Searchlight (with investor Dune) and New Regency are splitting the cost (in the low $20 millions) as well as returns around the world.
+Finally Fox Searchlight (with investor Dune) and New Regency are splitting the cost ($20 million) as well as returns around the world.

 The digital camera device works brilliantly, even if it can be distracting for those who want to figure out where the dark splices are (examining doorways and night to day exterior shots).
 Iñárritu and his team, including last year's Oscar-winning cinematographer Emmanuel Lubezki ("Gravity"), had to elaborately plan the shots (the first one is "very long" is all he will admit to) and rehearse in advance on a Los Angeles soundstage encompassing the Broadway theater where Keaton's Riggan Thomson is directing and starring in his own adaptation of a Raymond Carver short story.

-Right away, we're thrown into a giddy maelstrom of Steadicam shots, temporal disjunctions and percussive drumming, alternating with stage readings and performances, intimately quiet scenes, a wrestling match and conversations at the bar next door with the intimidating newspaper critic (Lindsay Duncan) who has the power to ruin everything.
+Right away, we're thrown into a giddy maelstrom of Steadicam shots, temporal disjunctions and percussive drumming (here's our video interview with the composer, alternating with stage readings and performances, intimately quiet scenes, a wrestling match and conversations at the bar next door with the intimidating newspaper critic (Lindsay Duncan) who has the power to ruin everything.

 Anne Thompson: Explain how the drumming worked--you also have music in some of the quieter scenes.